zzzprojects/docs/entityframework-extensions.net/pages/documentations/logging/logging.md

 ---
 Name: Logging
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # Logging

 ## Description

-The Entity Framework Extensions `Logging` feature let you log all messages of type "Information".
+The Entity Framework Extensions `Logging` feature lets you log all messages of type "Information".

 ## Key Features

-- Allow to see SQL that are executed
+- Allows you to see SQL statements that are executed
-- Allow to see parameter & time...
+- Allows you to see parameters and execution time...

 ## Getting Started

-There is 2 ways to use the logging features
+There are 2 ways to use the logging features

 ### Logging with an action